Peninsular War: Second Madrid offensive

 The Spanish Supreme Central and Governing Junta of the Kingdom was forced by popular pressure to set up the Cortes of Cádiz in the summer of 1809.
 The Junta came up with what it hoped would be a war-winning strategy, a two-pronged offensive to recapture Madrid, involving over 100,000 troops in three armies under the Duke del Parque, Juan Carlos de Aréizaga and the Duke of Alburquerque.
 Del Parque defeated Jean Gabriel Marchand's VI Corps at the Battle of Tamames on 18 October 1809 and occupied Salamanca on 25 October.
 Marchand was replaced by François Étienne de Kellermann, who brought up reinforcements in the form of his own men as well as General of Brigade Nicolas Godinot's force.
 Kellermann marched on Del Parque's position at Salamanca, who promptly abandoned it and retreated south.
 In the meantime, the guerrillas in the Province of León increased their activity.
-Kellermann left VI Corps holding Salamanca and returned to León to stamp out the uprising.
+Kellermann left the VI Corps holding Salamanca and returned to León to stamp out the uprising.

 Aréizaga's army was destroyed by Soult at the Battle of Ocaña on 19 November.
 The Spanish lost 19,000 men compared to French losses of 2,000.
 Albuquerque soon abandoned his efforts near Talavera.
 Del Parque moved on Salamanca again, hustling one of the VI Corps brigades out of Alba de Tormes and occupying Salamanca on 20 November.
 Hoping to get between Kellermann and Madrid, Del Parque advanced towards Medina del Campo.
 Kellermann counterattacked and was repulsed at the Battle of Carpio on 23 November.
 The next day, Del Parque received news of the Ocaña disaster and fled south, intending to shelter in the mountains of central Spain.
 On the afternoon of 28 November, Kellermann attacked Del Parque at Alba de Tormes and routed him after inflicting losses of 3,000 men.
 Del Parque's army fled into the mountains, its strength greatly reduced through combat and non-combat causes by mid-January.